bioe131/lab_8_fa24/README.md

 ```
 This should give you an ip address you can use to access the web server.

+AWS:
+In your instance summary page, there should be an "auto-assigned IP address."
+Your web server can be accessed at `http://ipaddress`.
+You don't need to provide a port.

-### 3.2.
+### 3.3.
 Access the web server
-Open a browser and type `http://localhost:8080/` into the address bar.
+Open a browser and type the appropriate url into the address bar.
 You should then get to a page that says "**It works!**".
-If you are using WSL2 on Windows, then instead go to `http://XX.XXX.XXX.XX:8080/`, where Xs are replaced with the appropriate IP address from above.
 If you have trouble accessing the server, you can try checking your firewall settings and disabling any VPNs or proxies to make sure traffic to localhost is allowed.

 ### 3.4.
 Verify apache2 server folder
 Apache2 web servers serve files from within a root directory.
 This is configurable in the httpd.conf configuration file, but you shouldn't have to change it.
 For a normal linux installation, the folder should be `/var/www` or `/var/www/html`, whereas when you install on macOS using brew it will likely be in `/opt/homebrew/var/www` or `/usr/local/var/www`.
 (You can run `brew --prefix` to get the brew install location, and then from there it is in the `var/www` folder) Verify that one of these folders exists (it should currently be empty, but we will now populate it with JBrowse 2).
 If you have e.g. a www folder with no www/html folder, and your web server is showing the "It works!" message, you can assume that the www one is the root directory.